 The DOE Scholars Program is designed to attract talented undergraduate and graduate students, and recent graduates in a variety of fields.
 This program will help prepare you to pursue the full range of entry and mid-level research, technical and professional positions within the U.S. Department of Energy (DOE) and organizations that support the DOE mission.
 Opportunities are available for a variety of disciplines at DOE facilities nationwide.

 - Undergraduate student - minimum of $600 per week

 - Graduate and post-graduate student - minimum of $650 per week

-Appointments offered during the summer months are approximately 10-weeks in length.
+Most DOE Scholars appointments are short-term, i.e. summer internships of ten weeks.
+Longer term appointments may be offered by a DOE office (contingent on site/office funding and program need).
 Extensions may be granted based on the needs of the sponsoring office and the candidate's availability.
 Appointments during the academic year may also be available.

 A complete application consists of:

 - Profile Information

 - Essay Questions (goals, experiences, and skills relevant to the DOE Scholars Program)